 I was in D.C. when it was released early, and unless you were in one of the Harry Potter-reminiscent midnight lines at the bookstore, you weren’t getting a copy.
 Every store I stopped in was out but similarly bombarded with requests.
 Not to mention the nearly monthlong backlog on Amazon.

-I read on an ereader all the time, and obviously digital copies weren’t affected by the sudden mass demand/short supply, so I downloaded it as I do most books these days (sad sigh at living partially abroad and moving transatlantically) but something about this one made me want to have it in hard copy.
+I read on an ereader all the time, and obviously digital copies weren’t affected by the sudden mass demand/short supply, so I downloaded it, but something about this one made me want to have it in hard copy.
 CNN really sold this thing!
 As did of course Trump’s promise to litigate against it and insisting it’s all lies.

 Also, when I wrote that I wasn’t sure if I’d read it or if it was trashy, I didn’t understand exactly where journalist Michael Wolff was coming from.
 I thought, with little research of my own beyond a brief description of the book, that he’d probably hung around in D.C. bars, had connection to insider gossip (this part is partly true, he acknowledges), maybe from fellow journalists off the record, stuff like that.
 I didn’t realize he’d actually asked Trump and been allowed to sit in the White House and observe.